|

 Walking Paris: From the Louvre to the Seine

-Leaving the museum, wander along the Seine River, letting the city guide you toward the Eiffel Tower.
-This stretch—filled with historic bridges, green bookstalls (bouquinistes), and riverside cafés—is Paris at its most cinematic.
+Leaving the museum, wander along the Seine River.
+In 2026, the riverbanks have become even more pedestrian-friendly, with expanded “low-noise” zones.
+This stretch—filled with historic bridges and the iconic green bouquinistes—is Paris at its most cinematic.

-Photography Tip: As an award-winning photographer, I recommend capturing this walk during the “Blue Hour.”
-The way the streetlamps reflect off the Seine creates a sophisticated palette that defines the city’s atmosphere.
+Photography Tip: Capture this walk during the “Blue Hour.”
+The way the new eco-friendly LED streetlamps reflect off the Seine.
+It creates a sophisticated, cool-toned palette that defines the city’s modern atmosphere.

 The Eiffel Tower & City Perspectives